dwbai95/FDGT-master/README.md

 ## Run the Model

-Before running the model, execute code file_directory_correction.py to ensure that the file directory is correct.
+Before running the model, execute code directory_correction.py to ensure that the directory is correct.

 To train the model on different datasets just use the command: